shakhawat1355/notebook/Office/projects/FloraFIre/EcomPortal/PR_Template_EcomPortal.md

 # Feature Addition PR Template

-## Task Description
-Please include a summary of the feature and which issue is fixed.
-Include relevant motivation and context.

 ## Jira/Trello Ticket
 Link to the ticket:

 ## Changes Made
-- [ ] Added validation etc
+- Added validation etc
-- [ ] Added Models
+- Added Models
-- [ ] Refactored Factories etc
+- Refactored Factories etc

 ## Checklist:

+### Requirements & Functionality
 - [ ] Changed Jira card Status
+- [ ] Have the requirements been met?
+- [ ] The new feature will not negatively impact existing functionality.
+- [ ] All different errors and warnings are handled correctly and logged

+### Clean Code Conventions
+- [ ] Code is properly formatted
+- [ ] unnecessary spaces/fields/directives removed, alignment is correct, and fits within the monitor screen
-- [ ] Removed Unnecessary spaces/Fields/directives from code
+- [ ] No duplicated code (DRY Principle) and each class/method has a single responsibility
+- [ ] Relevant parameters are configurable
+- [ ] Naming conventions are followed
-- [ ] Removed Unnecessary spaces from code
+- [ ] Comments are meaningful and placed where the code is not self-explanatory

+### Code Formatting
+- [ ] Code is optimized for readability and is consistent with the rest of the codebase

+### Performance
+- [ ] Code is optimized for performance, especially database queries, loops, conditions, and data types

+### Version Controlling
+- [ ] Environment and feature branch are maintained properly
-- [ ] Followed Poper Naming Conventions
+- [ ] All commits have proper messages
-- [ ] Added commenets, particularly in hard-to-understand areas.
+- [ ] Pull/merge request guidelines are followed

+### Testing
+- [ ] All new and modified code is covered by appropriate unit (if applicable) and integration tests (if applicable)

+### Security
-- [ ] Resolve conflicts between develop and my branche locally
+- [ ] Security best practices are considered
-- [ ] Made sure no build error occurs
+- [ ] use of Sonarlint or similar tools if applicable

-## Additional Details  (if applicable)
+## Special Comment (if applicable)
 Include screenshots of the new feature or links to relevant resources.